-For Thanksgiving, my partner and I headed up to Oregon for a time out from the busy San Francisco Bay area.
-It was to be a respite — to relax and cook Italian food from Mario Batali's classic cookbook — and, inevitably, to do some work.
+Several years ago, my partner and I headed up to Oregon for a time out from the busy San Francisco Bay area.
+It was to be a respite — to relax and cook Italian food — and, inevitably, to do some work.

-He's a law student who contributes research assistance to The Nation in his "spare time;" I write for MNN and manage my own website, so it's fair to say that our work never really stops.
+I write for MNN and manage my own website, so it's fair to say that my work never really stops.
 I'm not complaining — I love what I do for a living, and I've gotten better about turning off when I need to.
-I almost always take all of Saturday off and do something outside, like go for a hike or head out to some nearby natural area and read or walk on the beach.
+I almost always take all of Saturday off and do something outside.

-But over Thanksgiving I was out-of-touch and off the Internet from Wednesday night through Sunday.
+But during this trip, I was out-of-touch and off the Internet for the long weekend.
 Why?
 Simply, the Wi-Fi in the place where a friend lets us to stay was out, and it didn't come back despite several calls to the local provider.

-On Thanksgiving, I didn't really much care, as nobody was working that day (in the U.S. anyway).
+At first, I didn't really much care.
 But by Friday afternoon it was really bugging me.
 I considered driving to town and finding somewhere open that offered free Wi-Fi.
-But my environmentalist heart couldn't do it — it's a 25-minute drive to town in a car that's not as green as I had hoped — just to do some Instagramming?
+But my environmentalist heart couldn't do it — it's a 25-minute drive to town in a car — just to do some Instagramming?
 I couldn't justify it.

 Recognizing the problem